Near Dardanelle in Tuolumne County, California — The American West (Pacific Coastal)

 Erected by USFS, Stanislaus National Forest.

 Location.
-38° 20.516′ N, 119° 55.482′ W. Marker is near Dardanelle, California, in Tuolumne County.
-Marker can be reached from Mono Way (California Route 108) 15.2 miles east of Herring Creek Lane.
-Touch for map.
+38° 20.513′ N, 119° 55.474′ W. Marker is near Dardanelle, California, in Tuolumne County.
+Marker can be reached from Mono Way (California Route 108) 15.2 miles from Herring Creek Lane.
 Heading east on Hwy 108 toward Sonora Pass, from Herring Creek Road in Strawberry (this is the street the Post Office is on), go 15.2 miles to Donnell's Vista (sometimes called Donnell's Overlook).
 Turn into the parking area on the left and park.
-Marker is in this post office area: Tuolumne CA 95379, United States of America.
+Touch for map.
+Marker is in this post office area: Pinecrest CA 95364, United States of America.
+Touch for directions.

 More about this marker.
 There is a paved footpath that leads from the southeast corner of the parking area down to the overlook.
 The sign is along this path.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 18, 2014, by James King of San Miguel, California.
-This page has been viewed 391 times since then and 32 times this year.
-Photos: 1, 2. submitted on October 18, 2014, by James King of San Miguel, California. • Syd Whittle was the editor who published this page.
+This page was last revised on December 29, 2019.
+It was originally submitted on October 18, 2014, by James King of San Miguel, California.
+This page has been viewed 642 times since then and 112 times this year.
+Photos: 1, 2, 3, 4. submitted on October 18, 2014, by James King of San Miguel, California. • Andrew Ruppenstein was the editor who published this page.